-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Teachers and parents provided feedback indicating that they support the value of implementing parent engagement activities. impact on students.
-This action is on an ongoing basis, throughout the school year.
-Scope: Schoolwide The support of the community liaison is designed to meet the needs most associated with increased involvement of the parents of English Learners, low-income and foster youth.
-However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
-4.3 Action: Materials and personnel to support educational partner events Need: Feedback from teachers, administrators, and counselors, state that the parents of English Learners, LTELs, low-income, and foster youth students are less involved in their student's educational activities.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 4.2 Action: Materials and personnel to support educational partner events Need: Feedback from teachers, administrators, and counselors, state that the parents of English Learners, LTELs, low-income, and foster youth students are less involved in their student's educational activities.
 Results from our school survey show that our parents report that 100% feel connected.
-Parents and teachers provided feedback indicating that they support the value of educational partners. outreach, and materials.
+Parents and teachers provided feedback indicating that they support the value of educational partners.
+Scope: Schoolwide The English Learners, low-income, and foster youth student populations have some of the lowest connectedness.
+School activities and events are important to our English Learners, low-income and foster youth students, and their families to feel connected to the school's purpose and have increased engagement.
+Expenses for these include but are not limited to communications, outreach, and materials.
 We will continue this action in personnel and support for educational partner events.
 We believe in the importance of parents feeling encouraged to participate.
-We expect that the community liaison in coordination with our staff will utilize these resources to increase positive two-way communication with our EL, FY, and LI parents using written, verbal, and virtual We expect that these actions will have a positive impact on the school survey results.
+We expect that the community liaison in coordination with our staff will utilize these resources to increase positive two-way communication with our EL, FY, and LI parents using written, verbal, and virtual communications.
+This action is done on an ongoing basis throughout the school year.
+We will continue this action, because we have witnessed the positive impact on schools when barriers to access are removed for our English learners, LTELs, low-income, and foster youth students.
+However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
+We expect that these actions will have a positive impact on the school survey results.
 We expect parents will report that over 85% feel encouraged to participate each year, based on the school survey.
 We will also consider input from the parents, students, and teachers.
-Scope: Schoolwide communications.
-This action is done on an ongoing basis throughout the school year.
-We will continue this action, because we have witnessed the positive impact on schools when barriers to access are removed for our English learners, LTELs, low-income, and foster youth students.
-However, because we expect that all